On This Day in History: February 23

 - Ola Svensson, Swedish singer-songwriter

-- Mido, Egyptian footballer and sportscaster
+- Mido, Egyptian footballer, manager and sportscaster

 - Aziz Ansari, American comedian, actor, producer, and screenwriter